A Closer Look at Lice Bites and Rashes with Pictures

 - As with head lice, clean your house items using the following principles:

-Focus on cleaning items that have been close contact with the body within the last 48 hours.
+Focus on cleaning items that have been in close contact with the body within the last 48 hours.

 Wash and Dry Clothing in the Dryer